-- We believe that each student is important and unique. - We believe all students are 21st century learners and will be college or career ready. - We believe that parental, family, school and community relationships are essential to foster ethical and moral character. - We believe that providing a safe and nurturing atmosphere will foster a life-long love of learning. - We believe all staff will inspire all students to achieve success and compete at a high level. - We believe that all students will increase understanding, tolerance, and acceptance of people from varied cultural, economic and racial backgrounds.
+- We believe that each student is important and unique. - We believe all students are 21st century learners and will be college or career ready. - We believe that parental, family, school and community relationships are essential to foster ethical and moral character. - We believe that providing a safe and nurturing atmosphere will foster a life-long love of learning. - We believe all staff will inspire hope in all students to foster the belief they can achieve success and compete at a high level. - We believe that all students will increase understanding, tolerance, and acceptance of people from varied cultural, economic and racial backgrounds.